Lightning-AI/pytorch-lightning/docs/source-app/index.rst

 Build self-contained, components
 ********************************
 Use Lightning, the hyper-minimalistic framework, to build machine learning components that can plug into existing ML workflows.
-A Lightning component organizes arbitrary code to run on the cloud, manage its own infrastructure, cloud costs, networking, and more.
+A Lightning component organizes arbitrary code to run on the cloud, manages its own infrastructure, cloud costs, networking, and more.
 Focus on component logic and not engineering.

 Use components on their own, or compose them into full-stack AI apps with our next-generation Lightning orchestrator.